Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 ## No more `temp_folder` or `tempstorage`

 The `temp_folder` object in the Zope root is no longer created by default.
-If the object is there, but it is broken, the standard Plone upgrade procedure will remove it.
+If the object is there, but it's broken, the standard Plone upgrade procedure will remove it.

 For now, you must explicitly disable the `temp_folder` if you use buildout: